 By Stephen Cooper

-Cooper is a former D.C. public defender who worked as an assistant federal public defender in Alabama between 2012 and 2015.
-He has contributed to numerous magazines and newspapers in the United States and overseas.
-He writes full-time and lives in Woodland Hills, California.
+This column was originally published in 2017 in the Times of San Diego – reprinted by permission of the author.
+Stephen Cooper is a former District of Columbia public defender who worked as an assistant federal public defender in Alabama between 2012 and 2015.
+He writes full-time and lives in Woodland Hills.